Space-Time Smoothing of Survey Outcomes using the R Package SUMMER: Introduction

-The \pkg{SUMMER} package provides a computational framework and a collection of tools for smoothing and mapping the prevalence of health and demographic indicators with complex survey data over space and time.
+In this paper we introduce the R package, \CRANpkg{SUMMER}\footnote{The name originally arises from `Spatio-temporal Under-five Mortality Methods for Estimation in R'.
+As the package becomes a more general toolkit, it now stands for `Sae Unit/area Models and Methods for Estimation in R'}.
+This package and its details are available on CRAN. \CRANpkg{SUMMER} provides a computational framework and a collection of tools for smoothing and mapping the prevalence of indicators with complex survey data over space and time, with a special focus on estimating mortality rates.
 Smoothing is important to avoid unstable estimates and combine information from multiple surveys over time.
-Originally developed for small area estimation (SAE) of the under-5 child mortality rate (U5MR), the \pkg{SUMMER}\footnote{The names arises from `Spatio-temporal Under-five Mortality Models for Estimation in R'} package has been extended to more general tasks in prevalence mapping.
-The implemented methods have already been successfully applied to a range of data, e.g., subnational estimates of U5MR \citep{mercer:etal:15, li:etal:19}, HIV prevalence \citep{wakefield:okonek:pedersen:20} and vaccination coverage \citep{dong:wakefield:20}.
-Recently, the \pkg{SUMMER} package was used to obtain the official United Nations Inter-Agency Group for Mortality Estimation (UN IGME) yearly estimates (1990--2018) of U5MR at administrative level \(2\) below the national level (admin-2 estimates) for 22 countries in Africa and Asia.
-Previously, the UN IGME only produced national estimates using the \textit{B3 model} \citep{alkema:new:14}.
-The results of these endeavors will be available online at \url{https://childmortality.org}.
+Originally developed for small area estimation of the under-5 child mortality rate (U5MR), the \CRANpkg{SUMMER} package has been extended to broader mortality rate estimation and more general tasks in SAE.
+The implemented methods have already been successfully applied to a range of data, e.g., subnational estimates of mortality rates (Mercer et al. 2015; Li et al. 2019; Schlüter and Masquelier 2021; Fuglstad, Li, and Wakefield 2021), HIV prevalence (Wakefield, Okonek, and Pedersen 2020) and vaccination coverage (T. Q. Dong and Wakefield 2021).
+Recently, the \CRANpkg{SUMMER} package was used to obtain the official United Nations Inter-Agency Group for Mortality Estimation (UN IGME) yearly estimates (1990--2021) of U5MR at administrative level \(2\) below the national level (admin-2 estimates) for \(31\) countries in Africa and Asia (United Nations Inter-agency Group for Child Mortality Estimation 2023).
+Previously, the UN IGME only produced national estimates using the \emph{B3 model} (Alkema and New 2014).
+The results of these endeavors are available online at \url{https://childmortality.org}.

-The main focus of this paper is to provide an overview of the different models and a hands-on tutorials to implement these models through several case studies.
-Various other packages are available within \proglang{R} for SAE, including the \pkg{sae} package \citep{molina:marhuenda:15} that supports the popular book of \cite{rao:molina:15}, and includes the famous \cite{fay:herriot:79} model and spatial smoothing options.
-A more comprehensive list of related packages are described at \url{https://cran.r-project.org/web/views/OfficialStatistics.html}.
-An important distinction in SAE is between \emph{area-level} and \emph{unit-level} models.
-The area-level approach \citep{fay:herriot:79} directly models an area-level variable, such as a weighted estimate.
-In contrast, unit-level models \citep{battese:etal:88} are specified at the level of the sampling unit, which are clusters in the examples we consider.